Reviewing Lendingtree (TREE) and PPDAI Group (PPDF)

-Lendingtree (NASDAQ:TREE) and PPDAI Group (NYSE:PPDF) are both finance companies, but which is the better investment?
-We will compare the two companies based on the strength of their institutional ownership, valuation, earnings, risk, dividends, profitability and analyst recommendations.
+Lendingtree (NASDAQ:TREE) and PPDAI Group (NYSE:PPDF) are both finance companies, but which is the better stock?
+We will compare the two companies based on the strength of their valuation, analyst recommendations, institutional ownership, dividends, profitability, earnings and risk.

 Profitability